 Remove most of the choices, and allow for a pre-determined game plan.
 This brings ease, predictability, and comfort.
 It is proven to reduce anxiety, as well as debates and arguments.
 This pre-determined approach reserves that beautiful juice for the important stuff, like solving math problems and choosing good sentence structure.

 Keep it simple.
 Don’t debate, then offer incessant choices and think that this chaos will get better.
 You’re wasting valuable juice.
 You are teaching your kids to waste this juice on the little stuff…and proportionately, leaving little for the major stuff.
 Your goal…thought-free routines.
-Life will easier, smoother, and have few conflicts.
+Life will be easier, smoother, and have few conflicts.